galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Quality check

-To estimate sequence quality and how to further filter raw data, different indicators can be checked:
+To estimate sequence quality and how to filter raw data, different indicators can be checked:

 - Quality score of the sequences with
     - Per-base sequence quality
     - Per-sequence quality scores
-    - Per-tile sequence quality
 - Sequence content with
     - Per-base sequence content
     - Per-sequence GC content